canvas-medical/documentation/collections/_api/documentreference.md

             type: string
             required_in: create
             description_for_all_endpoints: The title of the underlying Canvas Document related to this DocumentReference resource.
-            create_and_update_description: It requires standard Document titles that must be matched to the Document provided in the coding type attribute.
+            create_and_update_description: It requires standard document titles that must be matched to the document provided in the coding type attribute.
+See the table above with the available loinc codes and their associated description.
           - name: content
             type: array[json]
             required_in: create